 When the compiler, having added more information to the database with Legacy, decides that it is time to update group members, he or she publishes the database again, using Genesis.

-Genesis works out which files have been added or changed and publishes only as much as is necessary in the delivery folder (attachments to a family tree, such as photos and document images, can run to hundreds of megabytes and everything need not be redistributed because a few things have been added).
+Genesis works out which files have been added or changed and publishes only as much as is necessary in the shared folder (attachments to a family tree, such as photos and document images, can run to hundreds of megabytes and everything need not be redistributed because a few things have been added).

 The new and changed files are automatically distributed by the file sharing system and automatically detected and installed by Genesis when next the group member opens the database.